mangatmodi/data-code-challenge/first_task/README.md

 6. **Stop** is a json object specifying the geo location and the timestamp of the presence for travelers in a segment for a route.
 The stop can be uniquely identified as gps coordinates. timestamp here refers that a user traveling under a given route will present at the given stop at this timestamp.
 7. Routes have various properties, which I assume to be dependent on route type.
 For e.g. bike_sharing route will tell the numbers of bikes available on the route.
 8. The Route.property has no definite structure and needs to be handled separately whenever a new route type is introduced.
 9. Similarly stop has also a property field.
 However the dataset contains only null property for all the stops.
-So no further inference can be made about this field
+So no further inference can be made about this field.
 10. Presence of timestamp field in the stop hints that the routes are valid only for the given timestamp.
 So the new route file has to be processed at least everyday, as the given all routes will be no longer valid for the next day.
 Assuming that all the timestamps are for the current date.
 So daily update frequency have been taken for this test.

 ### route_queries.csv